Tradeshow Floor Activations – Six Live Illustrator Examples

 Day of the Show

 The single morning of the tradeshow arrived at the Broadmoor in Colorado Springs.
-The client had purchased a 20×20 floor space and placed my easels and 40″ x 60″ panel in 1/4th of the space – plenty of room ( I have since learned I can play my part in a portion of a 10×10)
+The client had purchased a 20×20 floor space and placed my easels and 40″ x 60″ panel in 1/4th of the space – plenty of room ( I have since learned I can play my part, tightly, in a portion of a 10×10)

 I readied my markers and ideas and introduced myself to the merry band of marketing and sales team staffing the booth.